Updated: Nov 28, 2022

 Getting A Restricted California Driver's License

 Requesting a restricted license at your DMV hearing is not the time or place to do so.
-Your license is revoked by the hearing officer.
+The hearing officer revokes your license.
 You can apply for a restricted license at a California DMV office.
 For you to be eligible for a restricted license, you must have had your first DUI offense within the last ten years, have passed a chemical test, have a.08 percent or higher on the test, and be at least 21 years old at the time of the test.
 Just travel to and from work and the first offender DUI program with a limited license.

 To get a restricted non-commercial license, you must first:

-Enroll in a first-time offender program that has been approved by the state.
-(In order to apply for a restricted license, you must notify the program administrator.)
+Enroll in a first-time offender program that the state has approved.
+(To apply for a restricted license, you must notify the program administrator.)

 Request that the program administrator submits an electronic Proof of Enrollment Certificate (DL 107) to the Department of Motor Vehicles.